Dinky Duck

 Dinky Duck is a Terrytoons cartoon character who first appeared in the 1939 animated short The Orphan Duck.
-Unlike fellow Terrytoons characters Mighty Mouse, silly Gandy Goose and the magpie duo Heckle and Jeckle, Dinky never became popular, appearing in a total of only 15 cartoons between 1939 and 1957.
+Unlike fellow Terrytoons characters Mighty Mouse, silly Gandy Goose and the magpie duo Heckle and Jeckle, Dinky never became popular, appearing in a total of only 15 cartoons between 1939 and 1958.

-For most of his appearances, Dinky was a young black duck who lived on a farm with other ducks, chickens and other typical farm animals.
+For most of his appearances, Dinky is a young black duck who lived on a farm with ducks, chickens and other typical farm animals.
 Sometimes he was an orphan who simply wanted a place to call home; on other occasions, he would perform some heroic deed and help restore calm to the barnyard when adult animals quarreled.

-The early Dinky Duck cartoons presents Dinky making a sharp quacking noise, while the later ones gave a young voice to Dinky, performed by actor Allen Swift.
+The early Dinky Duck cartoons presents Dinky making a sharp quacking noise, while the later ones gave a young voice to Dinky, performed by Tom Morrison.
 Several of the cartoons had a singing chorus that gave an introduction to the upcoming story.

-Dinky's final appearance was in It's a Living, a CinemaScope cartoon, in which he sheds his cute farmyard duck persona and instead takes on the role of a disgruntled animation actor who quits his cartoon character job to try his hand in television commercial acting.
+Dinky's final appearance was in It's a Living, a CinemaScope cartoon, here is was voiced by actor Allen Swift, in which he sheds his cute farmyard duck persona and instead takes on the role of a disgruntled animation actor who quits his cartoon character job to try his hand in television commercial acting.

 Dinky was going to have a cameo in Who Framed Roger Rabbit, but rights to the character could not be obtained in time.

-Dinky was a supporting character in the 1999 pilot Curbside.
-He was voiced by Dee Bradley Baker in that version.
+Dinky appears as a supporting character in the 1999 pilot Curbside.
+Here, he was voiced by Dee Bradley Baker.